aws4embeddedlinux/meta-aws-demos/README.md

 for d in $(get_devices); do for i in $(get_images); do DEVICE=$d IMAGE=$i && echo $DEVICE && echo $IMAGE && bitbake $i; done; done
 ```

-## Adding new platforms
+## Adding new images, devices

 New platforms can be added by adding a new directory under
 `meta-aws-demos/conf/devices`.
 This directory should contain 2 files:

 `layers.conf`: This is the file that will be required in `bblayers.conf` when
-the product is selected
+the device is selected

 `config.conf`: This is the file that will be required in `local.conf` when the
+device is selected

+New images can be added by adding a new directory under
+`meta-aws-demos/recipes-core/images/`.
+This directory can contain 2 files:

+`layers.conf`: This is the file that will be optionally included in `bblayers.conf` when
+the image is selected

+`config.conf`: This is the file that will be optionally included in `local.conf` when the
-product is selected
+image is selected

-## Why choose build configurations this way?

-`TEMPLATECONF` is a great mechanism for initially populating a build
-configuration, but it has a few shortcomings that arise because it will only
-write the files if they don't already exist.
-Because of this, it's not suitable
-to _share_ device configuration because users won't automatically get the new
-configuration for a build when they change revisions in the repository.
-The
-solution to this problem is quite simple though: Instead of including the build
-configuration directly in the template files, the template files instead
-`require` a file that is checked into source control.
-By doing this, users will
-automatically get the correct build configuration when changing revisions, but
-can still override anything they want in their `local.conf`

 ## Updating submodules to latest version of specified branch is easy.

 The following will update upstream submodule changes recursively:
 ```bash
 git submodule update --remote --init --recursive